N E W S

 SCREENWRITER DAN GORDON TO ADAPT THE SISTINE SECRETS

-Dan Gordon, best-known for penning The Hurricane, which garnered its star Denzel Washington an Oscar-nomination, has been attached as writer and showrunner for a new limited docu-series for Lightcatcher Films production of The Sistine Secrets, a New York Times bestseller written by Benjamin Blech and Roy Doliner, already published in 26 countries and translated into 16 languages.
+Dan Gordon, best-known for penning The Hurricane, which garnered its star Denzel Washington an Oscar-nomination, has been attached as writer and showrunner for a new docu-series for Lightcatcher Films production of The Sistine Secrets, a New York Times bestseller written by Benjamin Blech and Roy Doliner, already published in 26 countries and translated into 16 languages.
 Gordon, who first made his name as head writer of the original Highway to Heaven television is currently producing East Texas Oil and in September his adaptation of Rain Man, based on the Ocaar-winning film, will open on stage in London.
-In addition to adapting The Sistine Secrets as a multi-part series, Gordon will also serve as Executive Producer.
+In addition to adapting The Sistine Secrets as a multi-part series, Gordon serve as one of the project's producers.

 The Sistine Secrets reveals how Michelangelo implanted sly visual references to illustrate the prejudice, censorship, and ignorance rampant in the corrupt papacy of his day, while also displaying the artist’s embrace of Jewish knowledge that opposed the anti-universalistic stance of the Vatican of his time.
 Using vivid cinematography, CGI recreations and emerging imaging techniques.
 Author Benjamin Blech says, "The Sistine Secrets will hopefully accomplish what Michelangelo desired centuries ago—to lead the eye of the beholder to the grandest truth of all, a vision of One God whose love extends to all of humankind."